When we attempt to quit booze, one of the biggest things that are almost unavoidable is the various symptoms of alcohol withdrawal.

 Glutamate and GABA are the main excitatory and inhibitory neurotransmitters in the body, think of them as yin and yang; we need both to create harmony.

-As you can see, both of these neurotransmitters are important, but balance is key towards reaping the benefits of both.
+Both of these neurotransmitters are important, and balance is key towards reaping the benefits of both.

 Want to learn more about the various neurotransmitters, including these two?
 Read my more comprehensive article on Substance Abuse and Neurotransmitters.